 The service should be free, but some banks will charge a fee for opening a business account.
-It depends on the bank, but you may have to show further information to open a bank account for LLC.
-For example, some might want to see that you have a proof of address.
-In addition, a non-US citizen may have to show the bank two documents as a way of confirming everything.
-Important to note, if you first started your LLC in Tennessee, then that is where you will need to open the bank account.
+It depends on the bank, but you may also have to show further information to open an account for your Tennessee LLC.
+For example, some might want to see that you have proof of address in Tennessee.
+In addition, a non-US citizen may have to show the bank two documents in order to open the account for the LLC.

-As you continue to develop and expand as a business, you will want to have insurance because this helps you to manage many of the risks associated with it.
+As you continue to develop and expand as an LLC in Tennessee, you will want to have insurance because this helps you to manage many of the risks associated with operating an LLC.
 You have a few different forms of insurance that can be helpful to business owners depending on the type of business services offered in the state.